dnlbowers/battleships/README.md

      * Destroyer
   1. Game.

-In addition to this there are the below two mixins for for functions which were required in more than one class.
+In addition to this there are the below two mixins for passing functions which were required in more than one class and avoiding repetition.
   1. InputMixin
   1. ClearDisplayMixin

+The game object is created in the global scope and the welcome screen method is then called.
+From here it then stays within the different classes..

+## **Breakdown of classes**
+### **Player Class:**
+#### ***Innit method***
+The player class is initiated with the user name as a parameter.
+From here it differentiates between a human player or a computer player,  requests a human player to select the setup type (auto or manual) and initiates the players board object.
+There is also an empty list then created to store the players guesses.